SK108045/Custom-VPN/README.md

 ![UserLogin](https://sk10codebase.online/images/Preview.png)

-This github repo provides step-by-step instructions on how to set up a custom VPN using OpenVPN Access Server on an AWS EC2 instance.
+This github repo provides step-by-step instructions on how to set up your own custom VPN using OpenVPN Access Server .

 ## Table of Contents